shamim-hussain/egt_pytorch/README.md

 # Edge-augmented Graph Transformer (PyTorch)

+## News

+* 05/18/2022 - Our paper "Global Self-Attention as a Replacement for Graph Convolution" has been accepted at [KDD'22](https://kdd.org/kdd2022/).
+The preprint at arXiv will be updated soon with the latest version of the paper.

 ## Introduction

 This is the official **PyTorch** implementation of the **Edge-augmented Graph Transformer (EGT)** as described in <https://arxiv.org/abs/2108.03348>, which augments the Transformer architecture with residual edge channels.
 The resultant architecture can directly process graph-structured data.
 For a **Tensorflow** implementation see: <https://github.com/shamim-hussain/egt>.